Plan Your Birmingham STEM Trip

 Barber Vintage MotorSports Museum

 Opened in 1995 by retired race car driver George Barber, this unrivaled collection of restored-to-racing condition motorcycles constitute the world’s largest motorcycle collection (more than 1400!).
-The bikes represent 200 manufacturers from approximately 20 countries and were even part of a display at The Guggenheim.
+The bikes represent 200 manufacturers from approximately 20 countries.
+They were even part of a display at The Guggenheim.
 It’s an unusual and unique look at some pristine machinery!

 Southern Museum of Flight